Ben Nugent: Crewe Alexandra

 On 3 August 2015, Nugent joined League One side Crewe Alexandra on a free transfer, signing a two-year deal.
 Upon joining Crewe Alexandra, Nugent believed his move to the club could see his career "some much-needed stability".
 However, on 9 May 2017, Crewe announced that Nugent had been released by the club.

 Gillingham

 On 15 August 2017, Nugent signed for League One club Gillingham on a one-year contract.

 Stevenage

 Nugent was offered a new contract by Gillingham at the end of the 2017–18 season, but turned it down and signed for Stevenage of League Two.
 He remained with the club until the end of the 2019–20 season until he was released at the end of the season.

 Barnet

 Nugent signed for National League club Barnet on 8 September 2020.

 Gloucester City

 On 7 October 2021, Nugent transferred to National League North club Gloucester City.

 Angkor Tiger

 In July 2023, Nugent signed for Cambodian Premier League side Angkor Tiger.
 He scored his first goal for the club on 16 September in a 5–2 defeat by Preah Khan Reach Svay Rieng FC.

 Bangkok

 On 2 July 2025, Nugent joined Thai League 2 club Bangkok.

+On 16 December 2025, the club announced that Nugent had been released by the club, bringing his time with the Thai side to an end.

+Return to England

+In March 2026, Nugent returned to England, joining National League North club Bedford Town.
+Two months later, he returned to Gloucester City, now in the Southern League Premier Division South.